 I follow each scenario with questions that are meant to help you think through your attitudes about eating and the behaviors they drive.
-Please do share your answers in the comment section below; the discussions that come out of similar questions in class have led to big gains in understanding for many of the women who come to us.
+Please do share your answers in the comment section below; the discussions that come out of similar questions in our workshops at Green Mountain have led to big gains in understanding for many of the women who come to us.

 Scenario #1: Thanksgivings Past